Price modelling under generalized fractional Brownian motion: Introduction

-\citet{bojdecki2004sub} introduce a new stochastic process called sub-fractional Brownian motion (sfBm), which retain the most properties of fBm but differs in some key issues related to its non-overlapping increments: non-sta\-tio\-na\-ri\-ty and weakly covariance (with higher decay rate).
+Bojdecki et al. \citep{bojdecki2004sub} introduce a new stochastic process called sub-fractional Brownian motion (sfBm), which retains the most properties of fBm but differs in some key issues related to its non-overlapping increments: non-sta\-tio\-na\-ri\-ty and weakly covariance (with higher decay rate).
 More details about this process are described in \citep{tudor2007some}.
 Some applications of sfBm in finance have been published recently.
-For example, \citet{xu2019pricing} addressed the pricing of perpetual American options, and \citet{wang2021pricing} studied the pricing of geometric Asian power options.
-Outside of the BS environment, we could list, among others, a sub-fractional Poisson volatility model \citep{wang2021closed}, while in \citep{araneda2021sub} the sub-fractional CEV was derived and empirically tested through real option data finding both an improvement with respect to classical CEV\footnote{The constant elasticity of variance (CEV) model, proposed by \citet{Cox1975,cox1996constant}, extends the BS model by means of the elasticity pa\-ra\-me\-ter and is capable to address the leverage-effect and the smile-skew.
-In the limit case, when the elasticity of variance goes to zero, the BS model is recovered.
-A close-form for European vanilla options is given by \citet{schroder1989computing} in terms of the non-central chi-square complementary distribution function.} and the Black-Scholes related models (under classical, fractional and sub-fractional types of diffusion), and the capability to capture the option prices temporal structure under different maturities.
+For example, Xu and Zhou \citep{xu2019pricing} addressed the pricing of perpetual American options, Wang and its coauthors \citep{wang2021pricing} studied the pricing of geometric Asian power options, and Ji et al. \citep{Ji2022} the barrier option valuation in a jump environment.
+Outside of the BS environment, we could list, among others, the sub-fractional Poisson volatility model \citep{wang2021closed}, the sub-fractional Vasicek model \citep{tao2023asian}, the sub-fractional CEV \citep{araneda2021sub} which was derived and empirically tested through real option data finding both an improvement with respect to classical CEV and the BS types (under classical, fractional and sub-fractional diffusions), and the capability to capture the option prices temporal structure under different maturities.

-Moreover, \citet{zili2017generalized} proposed a new Gaussian process called generalized fractional Brownian motion (gfBm in shorthand notation), defined as a linear combination of a two-sided fBm, which serves as a generalization for both Bm, fBm, and sfBm.
-A review of the main properties of this process can be found in refs. \citep{zili2017generalized,zili2018generalized}.
+Alternatively, Zili \citep{zili2017generalized} proposed a new Gaussian process called generalized fractional Brownian motion (gfBm in shorthand notation), defined as a linear combination of a two-sided fBm, which serves as a generalization for both Bm, fBm, and sfBm.
+This process is featured with the ability to control the level of correlation between the increments and the ductility to arise stationary and non-stationary increments.
+A review of its main properties can be found in refs. \citep{zili2017generalized,zili2018generalized}.